 How to talk to your doctor about cervical cancer

-- Further testing you might need to inform your diagnosis or lung cancer treatment suggestions
+- Additional testing you might need as well as how tests help inform your treatment plan

-- Treatment options, including any lung cancer clinical trials you may be eligible for
+- Clinical trials you may be eligible for at any point in your care

 - Support services, including how our unique network of local gynecologic cancer survivors, Purple Heals, can aid your health and help you cope